adamsmart830/CleanSweep/README.md

 ## Installation

-Clean Sweep is available for both iOS and Android devices.
+Clean Sweep is currently under development, but plans to release on both iOS and Android.

 - **iOS**: Download Clean Sweep from the App Store.
 - **Android**: Get Clean Sweep from the Google Play Store.